Mullebrouck/code-my-life/trailer.md

 > Hi, welcome to **Code my Life.**

+What is this?
 > This YouTube channel is about
 > how to use coding to improve our lives.

 > The programming language shown in these videos is JavaScript, because it's the most used language in the World.

+Who am I?
-> My name is Jorge Cuadra, I'm a Software Engineer in California.
+> My name is Jorge Cuadra, I'm a Software Engineer based in California.

-> I've received a lot of help while I followed my passion to become a Software Engineer.
-That's why I feel the commitment to give back and share my learnings with others.
+> Throughout my journey to become a Software Engineer, I've received a lot of help from the *software community*.

+> That's why I feel the commitment to pay it forward by share my learnings with others.

 [ **Meme:** Brace yourselves because tips are coming.]
 [meme generator](https://memegenerator.net/instance2/5138173)